shanekm/Interfaces/IDisposableProject/ReadMe.txt

 7. DatabaseStateIDisposableImplementation - Dispose() and Finalize - Dispose is only there for the User to use/programmer to explicity call it
 	- if user does not call Dispose() it will never be cleaned/collected.
 Therefore use Finalizer in case user of the class doesn't call Dispose()
 	- Finalizer ~ClassWithFinalizer - when GC is cleaning a dead object, and sees Finalizer defined and it has NOT been told NOT to finilize it DOES run Finalizer
 	- Finalizer - expensive. avoid it.
-Run Dispose() instead
+Run Dispose() instead, but if Dispose() call forgotten finalizer will be called
 8. UnmanagedDatabaseState - implementing parent class that implements IDisposable(), calling Dispose() on base class after child class Dispose() has been called
+	- protected virtual void Dispose() - child classes are responsible for it's own disposal
+9. Finalizer - ~finalizer() - you can ONLY clean up UNmanaged resources because you don't know if GC has cleaned or not cleaned managed resources
+	- therefore ~finalizer should alwasy/only clean UNmanaged resources